Xron7/FakeNewsDetection/README.md

 - Fix the prop datasets for classification
 - User clustering
 - Prediction based on user-only features and propagation
-- Leave-one-out for logistic regression
+- Leave-one-out for best models
-- logistic regression for multi
+- refactor the rest into json
-- refactor the rest
+- grid search on mult